emedinac/ResumeAnalyzer/README.md

 Langchain: used to wraps Huggingface models and has everything inside it :D. So I can easily use with prompts.

-Retrieval Augmented Generation (RAG):
+Retrieval Augmented Generation (RAG): ombines a high-performance vector retriever (e.g., FAISS or ChromaDB) with an LLM backbone (via LangChain’s HuggingFacePipeline).
+The system first retrieves the most semantically relevant documents (Resume or job descriptions) with their IDs, then feeds them into the LLM to generate grounded compatibility scores and concise, explainable summaries.

-Databases libraries: FAISS (fastest & ready-production tool) & ChromaDB (standard in langchain and quick protoypes) for comparison in this project.
+Databases libraries: FAISS & ChromaDB for comparison in this project.
 The next project would have: Pinecone, Weaviate, Qdrant, Milvus :) Reference: [(Vector DB comparison)](https://medium.com/tech-ai-made-easy/vector-database-comparison-pinecone-vs-weaviate-vs-qdrant-vs-faiss-vs-milvus-vs-chroma-2025-15bf152f891d).
 Note that Metadata and other infos in Chroma were not included for simplicity but will be added in the next project.

 Specifically, Added: